“Forgive, O Lord, my little jokes on Thee

 But given the violent times in which much of the world lived those days, the people of Judea were probably better off under the Romans than they would have been under the Mithradatans, the Scythians, the Bythnians, the Greeks and the omnipresent and vicious nomadic tribes that roamed the grasslands, burning and pillaging everything in their way.

-We’ve all had the experience of reading about a bloody conflict, a suicide bombing or a shocking crime and saying, “What is the world coming to?”
-But we seldom ask, “How bad was the world in the past?”
+We have all had the experience of reading about a bloody conflict, a suicide bombing or a shocking crime and saying, “What is the world coming to?”
+But Steven Pinker asks, “Wasn’t the world far worse in the past?”

-Steven Pinker’s research shows that neolithic humans killed each other with much greater frequency than today.
+Pinker’s research shows that neolithic humans killed each other with much greater frequency than today.
 At least 25% of all deaths those days were through violent conflict.
 Tribal warfare around the third millennium BC was nine times as deadly as war and genocide in the 20th century.
 In Medieval times, the murder rate in Europe was more than thirty times what it is today.
-Slavery, sadism in incarceration and frivolous executions were almost mundane features of life for millennia.
+Slavery, sadism in incarceration and frivolous executions were mundane daily phenomena of life for millennia.
+Fucking hell, those days you were born with PTSD.

 Developed nations no longer wage wars between themselves, the last time that happened being 70 years back.
 And in the developing world, wars kill just a fraction of the people they did a few decades ago.
 Statistically genocide, rape, hate crimes, deadly riots and child abuse are all substantially down.

-Today, deaths caused by violence amount to just .03%.
+Today, deaths caused by violence amount to just .03% of all deaths worldwide (As per Pinker.
+I haven’t checked the stats).

-How could this have happened, if human nature has not changed?
-What led people to stop sacrificing children, stabbing each other at the dinner table, burning cats, disemboweling criminals as forms of popular entertainment and even eating each other?
-The key to explaining the decline of violence is to understand the inner demons that incline us toward violence and the better angels within us that steer us away.
+What led people to stop sacrificing children, stabbing each other at the dinner table, burning cats, drawing and quartering criminals alive as forms of mass entertainment and even eating each other?
+The key to explaining the decline of violence is understanding the inner demons that incline us toward violence and the better angels within us that steer us away.

 Those better angels led us toward the spread of government, literacy, trade, cosmopolitanism and multiculturalism.
-Increasingly, we control our impulses, empathize with others, bargain rather than plunder, debunk toxic ideologies, and deploy our powers of reason to reduce the temptations of violence.
+Increasingly, we have grown to control our impulses, empathize with others, bargain rather than plunder, debunk toxic ideologies, and deploy our powers of reason to reduce the temptations of violence.

-The world is in the need of a new messiah.
-Let him be a Bengali messiah.
-There is one I happen to know……..
+Oh yeah, the world is not only in need of a new God but it is in the need of a new messiah as well.
+Let him be a wise, good-looking Bengali messiah.
+There is only one and I happen to know him intimately……..